 Ok!
 Let’s make our Halloween spider!

-To make our paper plate spider craft, you’ll need:
+To make this paper plate spider craft, you’ll need:

 For your convenience, this post contains affiliate links.

 - 2 paper plates (one for the body, one for the legs)

 - black paint

 - a wine cork